Categorical Data Analysis

 geo_10 0.1191 0.0047 0.0398 0.1101 0.1287

 By default, tabulate() produces proportions.
-You can change the output scale via units to get counts or percentages:
+Use the units parameter to get counts or percentages:

 # Counts